rapidanalysis/rapidanalysis.github.io/docs/business-examples.md

 ***

-### Use Case Title: Enhancing Recruitment Efficiency with Machine Learning API
+### Enhancing Recruitment Efficiency with Machine Learning API

 ::: tip Business Context
 A recruitment agency or in-house HR department seeks to streamline and improve its hiring processes.
 To achieve this, they plan to integrate a machine learning API to assist recruiters in identifying the most qualified candidates for job openings.